 Trains 3,4 and 5 make up the RasGas II project with RasGas 3 containing trains 6 and 7.
-Only 50% of construction of train 5 remained to be completed at time of signing - trains 3,4 and 5 having been funded by \$3.5 billion of sponsor equity.

-Cashflow from trains 3 and 4 service Phase 1 of the debt, which will part fund construction of train 6 and completion of train 5.
+Only 50% of construction of train 5 remains to be completed, trains 3,4 and 5 having been funded to date by \$3.5 billion of sponsor equity.
+Consequently, cashflow from trains 3 and 4 is available to service this first round of debt, which will part fund construction of train 6 and completion of train 5.
 Completion of train 6 and construction of train 7 will be funded by the remaining \$5.4 billion of debt to be raised under the RasGas programme.